-There is an ongoing and seemingly never ending, passionate discussion of “Relational vs. NoSQL” databases.
+There is an ongoing and passionate discussion of “Relational vs. NoSQL” databases.
 The comparison is not very well understood and in my opinion makes little sense and here is why.

 The “Relational Database” world is very well defined and most of the products share a large, if not complete, set of features.
 On the other hand, the so called NoSQL world, by definition covers that which falls outside of the Relational.

 To make an analogy, the comparison is equal to saying: “Let’s compare four door family sedans with everything that drives and is not a four door family sedan.”.
 That would include transport trucks, cars, electric mopeds and perhaps riding lawn mowers.
 Just like the NoSQL world would include things that vary from key value pair storage to … well, whatever you can think of.

 To deal with the ridiculousness, I urge you to take a much more sane comparison.
 MongoDB vs Relational Database.
 In particular, I invite you to examine the “relational” aspect.

 Relational Model organizes data into multiple tables and rows each having a unique key.
 The keys are used to create relationships between records in tables.
 It sounds obvious, but let’s look at it deeper.
 The Model is needed to store the data in a way that preserves relationships between data.
 The “relationships” between the data is the ultimate necessity here.
 This sound quite academic and perhaps is better looked at in a practical example.

 Order information is something dear to us all.
 Let’s use that as a practical example to demonstrate what is being said here.

 To simplify the concept let us imagine a very basic invoice.
 It contains: buyer name, billing address, shipping address, items and the total.